 - Cloud data platform-based CDPs: In cases where the need is to serve several functions and the business of an enterprise, and to large extent build custom analytics and machine learning models

 Based on your prioritised list of business use cases and technical landscape considerations, you will be geared towards the option that is right for you.
-To add to the complexity, you might consider either buying a commercial option, or building the needed data capabilities in your own cloud environment (typically Google Cloud, Azure or Amazon).
-In a future blog, we will explore when you might consider buying, or when building is the wisest option (but you can read about the “build” option in this blog: Data Factory)
+To add to the complexity, you might consider either buying a commercial option or building the needed data capabilities in your own cloud environment (typically Google Cloud, Azure or Amazon).
+In a future blog, we will explore when you might consider buying, or when building is the wisest option.
+Read more about “build” option on Ten building blogs for an actionable marketing data-asset – the Data Factory.

 There are no one-size-fits-all solutions when it comes to making your customer data more actionable.
-Analysing and defining your use cases, as well as your plan for ramping up and rolling out the capability are the key to success.
+Analysing and defining your use cases, and your plan for ramping up and rolling out the capability are the key to success.
 Read this customer case to discover how we helped Telia choose and implement a CDP.